Layr-Labs/eigensdk-go/challenger/README.md

     - There is another approach where you can use the logic from the operator to compute the task.
 To do this, you can wrap the logic into a `ResponseCalculator` implementation.
 Then you can use `ResponseValidationFunctionFromResponseCalculator`, which will be in charge of computing the response of a task and will use a user-defined function to compare the computed response with the operator's response.

-5. **Challenger Task Processor**: Create a `ChallengerTaskProcessor` implementation.
-    - This will be in charge of processing the task and the response.
-    - We provide a standard `IndexingChallengerProcessor` struct that can be used as a starting point.
+3. **Provide a Task Processor**: Provide a struct implementing the `ChallengerProcessor` interface.
+This interface contains user-defined logic to process new tasks and task responses.
+We provide a standard `IndexingChallengerProcessor` implementation that can be used as is for most cases, you can create it using the `NewIndexingChallengerProcessor` constructor from `challengerprocessor` package:

+    1. Instantiate an Ethereum client and a transaction manager for the `ChallengerProcessor`:

+        ``` go
+            ethHttpClient, err := ethclient.Dial("http://localhost:8545")

+            ecdsaPrivateKey, err := crypto.HexToECDSA("2a871d0798f97d79848a013d4936a73bf4cc922c825d33c1cf7073dff6d409c6")
+            txMgr, err := txmgr.NewSimpleTxManagerFromPrivateKey(logger, ethHttpClient, ecdsaPrivateKey)
+        ```

+    2. Get the `TaskManager` ABI from the contract binding:

+        ``` go
+            taskManagerAbi, err := cstaskmanager.ContractIncredibleSquaringTaskManagerMetaData.GetAbi()
+        ```

+    3. Provide a struct that implements the `ChallengerRaiser` interface.
+That interface requires a method to raise an on-chain challenge when operator responses are incorrect.
+Here we provide a SDK implementation that satisfies the `ChallengerRaiser` interface, receiving the TaskManager address and ABI, a transaction manager and an Ethereum client:

+        ``` go
+            challengerRaiser, err := taskmanager.NewTaskManagerFromAbi[*big.Int, *big.Int](
+                taskManagerAddr,
+                taskManagerAbi,
+                txMgr,
+                ethHttpClient,
+            )
+        ```

+    4. Create the `NewIndexingChallengerProcessor` with the `ChallengerRaiser` created below:

         ```go
             indexingTaskProcessor, err := challengerprocessor.NewIndexingChallengerProcessor(logger, isValidSquare, challengerRaiser)
         ```

-6. **Challenger**: Create a `Challenger` from the `Config` and the `ChallengerTaskProcessor`.
+4. **Challenger**: Create a `Challenger` from the `Config` and the `ChallengerProcessor`.

     ```go
       challenger, _ := challenger.NewChallenger(cfg, indexingTaskProcessor)
     ```

-7.  **Start the Challenger**: Start the challenger.
+5.  **Start the Challenger**: Start the challenger.

     ```go
       challenger.Start(context.Background())